 Asbestos was commonly used in construction materials, such as drywall products, floor tile and roofing shingles, with some of these materials containing asbestos up until the mid 1980s.
 Asbestos is most dangerous when it becomes airborne, which can lead to diseases like mesothelioma, lung cancer, and asbestosis.

-If you suspect that your house contains asbestos, you may be interested in having it removed or you may be wondering what will happen if you decide to renovate your home.
+If you suspect that your house contains asbestos, you may be interested in having it removed.
+You may also be wondering what will happen if you decide to renovate your home.
 While having asbestos removed may seem like the best thing to do in light of our knowledge of the dangers of asbestos, it should be noted that asbestos removal is not always necessary.
 In some cases, doing so could actually increase the risks to you and your loved ones.

 If asbestos-containing materials such as drywall and floor tile are undamaged, it is advisable to leave it alone.
 You should always check with the proper authorities before beginning any project, and trained inspectors should be hired to investigate whether or not asbestos is present.
 If asbestos materials are present, you should hire qualified asbestos removal professionals to ensure that this dangerous mineral is taken out and disposed of properly.